 All factors that contribute to the cost of providing service are calculated and projected.
 For Peace River Electric

 Cooperative, this includes; wholesale power, costs associated with the operation and maintenance of the distribution system, accounting and member service expense, depreciation on investment in power lines, equipment and facilities.

 Also included in this cost are taxes, interest on long-term debt and acceptable margins.

 The largest contributing factor to PRECO’s rates is the wholesale power cost.
 About 70% of each revenue dollar is used to cover the cost of purchasing power from Seminole Electric Cooperative.
 The Cost of Power Adjustment (CPA) added or credited each month to your energy bill represents that portion of purchased power cost in excess of the amount included in the basic electric rates.

 PRECO electric bills are payable in full when mailed.
 If the total payment is not received by PRECO before the past due date, the member will be charged a late fee of $10 or 3%, whichever is greater.
 After the past-due date, the account is subject to disconnection without further notice.

 If a collector calls on an account for the purpose of collecting a past due bill, the account may be reconciled by immediately paying the collector the amount of the bill (no cash can be accepted by technicians in the field), plus a trip fee.
-A service which is disconnected for non-payment will be reconnected only after the amount of the delinquent bill, a trip fee, a reconnection charge (overtime fees may apply) and any other outstanding indebtedness owed to the Cooperative has been satisfied.
+A service which is disconnected for non-payment will be reconnected only after the amount of the delinquent bill, a reconnection charge (overtime fees may apply) and any other outstanding indebtedness owed to the Cooperative has been satisfied.
 An additional deposit may also be required before the service is reconnected.
 For safety reasons, meter connects/reconnects will not be performed after 7:00 p.m.